ngs-mstb/micgent/README.md

 ### Interact with Galaxy:

 In your Web browser, open the URL `localhost:8080`.
 If you started the container on a remote machine, replace `localhost` in the URL with the DNS name of that machine.
 You can also use a different port instead of `8080` both in the `docker run` command and in the URL.
 The recommended Web browser is Chrome, Firefox or other standards-complying browser.

-**Note on Windows 10 Home Edition**: If you are running Docker locally on Windows 10 Home Edition, you are probably using the implementation called Docker Toolbox (a.k.a. `docker-machine`).
-In that case, the Docker VM would be accessible at the address different from the `localhost`.
-Typically the address would be `192.168.99.100`.
-It can be checked with a command `docker-machine ip default`.
-You would have to use this address in all commands in this manual in place of the `localhost`.
-For example, you would access Galaxy in your browser at the URL `192.168.99.100:8080`.

 The Galaxy instance inside the container will take about a minute to become fully operational - you might see `Connection refused` when you first type the URL and have to refresh the page a couple of times.
 Eventually, you will see the Galaxy user interface (UI) in your browser window.